-Occupation: Director
+Occupation: Company Director

-Qualifications, experience and expertise: Company director and owner of clothing business for 40 years, and extensive involvement for over 50 years in community and sporting groups.
+Qualifications, experience and expertise: Company director and owner of clothing business for 40 years, and extensive involvement in community and sporting organisations for over 50 years.
 Holds a Bachelor of Economics.
 Fellow Justice of the Peace.
+Director Investment Co

-Special Responsibilities: Grants & Community Engagement Committee and Finance & Audit Committee.
+Special Responsibilities: Member of Community Engagement & Sponsorship Committee